limbernie/limbernie.github.io/_posts/2018-10-27-bsidestlv-reverse-engineering.md

 ![f36a1700.png](/assets/images/posts/bsidestlv-reverse-engineering/f36a1700.png)
 </a>

 Since the challenge is about .NET and intermediate language (or IL), we have to rely on [dnSpy](https://github.com/0xd4d/dnSpy), a .NET debugger and assembly editor.
-There's alot to like about dnSpy—the default interface is dark-themed—who can say no to that?
-The instruction to install, configure, and use dnSpy is beyond the scope of this write-up.
+There's a lot to like about dnSpy—the default interface is dark-themed—who can say no to that?
+The instruction to install, configure, and use dnSpy, however, is beyond the scope of this write-up.

 First, we download the file and confirm that it's indeed a .NET assembly.